leewc/legacy/_posts/tutorials/2015-04-15-set_up_GitHub_pages_Jekyll_tutorial.md

 I'm adding this step because as a person that never used ruby before, I had this perception that using gems was something like running java classes or python scripts.
 (I actually Googled how to run gems).
 Turns out the issue I had was that the gems weren't properly set up when I was using the older version of Ruby, so I felt like a monkey doing `gem github-pages`, `sudo gem github-pages` or `ruby github-pages`.
 All left me with command not found errors.
 The GitHub pages tutorial left me a little confused here.

-Turns out all I had to do was `github-pages` in the teminal! (which I previously couldn't because it didn't set up correctly and in my haste did not notice the message telling me I didn't do it right)
+Turns out all I had to do was `github-pages` in the terminal! (which I previously couldn't because it didn't set up correctly and in my haste did not notice the message telling me I didn't do it right)

 So all you need to do to "use gems" in the terminal is just to type the name of the gem, and whatever parameters you need.
 (Try `github-pages health-check`, it told me I had no CNAME in current directory, which made sense because I don't have a custom domain name at of writing.)

 > **What are gems?**
-> A bundle of joy that contains code, docmentations, and details of it's origin/creator.
+> A bundle of joy that contains code, documentations, and details of it's origin/creator.
 For us we'll use it like any other regular program in the bash terminal.
 See [the official explanation on this](http://guides.rubygems.org/what-is-a-gem/) for more info.

 # Step 5: